Data Exchange Mappings

 • the ColumnMapping element maps a column and is always underneath a RowMapping element

-For CSV and Parquet each table is stored as one file, so if a TableMapping is specified then it will determine the name of the file.
+For CSV/TSV and Parquet each table is stored as one file, so if a TableMapping is specified then it will determine the name of the file.
 Therefore the first argument of Procedures dex::WriteToFile() and dex::ReadFromFile() is interpreted as a folder containing the files.
 When no TableMapping is specified the first argument of Procedures dex::WriteToFile() and dex::ReadFromFile() is the file name and only one single table can be written.

 The AimmsDatabaseMapping is not exclusive for SQLite, but this is the only database format that is a file and can be used with Procedures dex::WriteToFile() and dex::ReadFromFile().
 For other databases see Application Database.